Breathing Air Quality Testing for Air Compressors

 Several sectors rely on absolutely pure gas for breathing:

-- Chemical Manufacturing: for work in hazardous environments
+- Chemical Manufacturing: For work in hazardous environments.

-- Pharmaceutical Production: for clean room operations
+- Pharmaceutical Production: For clean room operations where air can be a contamination vector.

 How Often Should You Test Your Breathing Air?

-- Monthly testing: recommended for high-risk environments
+- Monthly testing: Recommended for high-risk environments (e.g., paint spraying).

-- After maintenance: any time the system is opened or modified
+- After maintenance: Any time the system is opened or modified.

 The Testing Process: What to Expect